 (2) In subsection (3)(a) after “to which” insert “, or persons within subsection (3A) to whom,”.

 “(3A) The following persons are within this subsection—

 (a) the administrators of a public service pension scheme (within the meaning of section 1 of the Pension Schemes Act 1993);

-(b) the trustees or managers of an occupational or personal pension scheme (within the meaning of that
+(b) the trustees or managers of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.